rpsft/etlbox/ETLBoxDocu/articles/controlflow/overview_logging.md

 ## ETLBox Logviewer

-**Warning**: The ETLBox Logviewer is still in BETA.
+**Warning**: ETLBox Logviewer is still in BETA, and not made for a productive use yet.
 Any support to improve this tool is highly appreciated.

-Once you have data in these log tables, you can use the [ETLBox LogViewer](https://github.com/roadrunnerlenny/etlboxlogviewer) to easily access and analyze your logs.
+Once you have data in these log tables, you could use the [ETLBox LogViewer](https://github.com/roadrunnerlenny/etlboxlogviewer) to access and analyze your logs.

+Here are some screenshots to give you the idea:

 <span>
     <img src="https://github.com/roadrunnerlenny/etlbox/raw/master/docs/images/logviewer_screen1.png" width=350 alt="Process Overview of ETLBox LogViewer" />